vldbrs/vldbrs/README.md

 </p>

 <p align="center">
-    <b>Cybersecurity Advocate | Technology Leader</b><br>
+    <b>Cybersecurity Professional | Exploring RF, IoT, and Digital Infrastructure Security</b><br>
  <img src="https://user-images.githubusercontent.com/74038190/212284115-f47cd8ff-2ffb-4b04-b5bf-4d1c14c0247f.gif">
 </p>

 <br>

 <p align="left">
-    As the Founder and IT Entrepreneur at Puma Labs, I bring over a decade of experience in IT, entrepreneurship, and NPO activism.
-My journey has led me to specialize in the dynamic field of cybersecurity, with a current focus on RF security, IoT, and protecting critical infrastructures.
+I am deeply passionate about cybersecurity and continuously expanding my knowledge in areas such as RF technologies, IoT systems, and the protection of critical infrastructures, including web and application security.
+My journey is driven by a curiosity to understand the complexities of modern technology and explore how it can be better secured against evolving threats.

-Throughout my career, I have successfully led R&D projects, developed digital solutions, and advocated for stronger cybersecurity practices.
-One of my recent initiatives includes designing tools to enhance organizational security in an increasingly digital landscape.
+Currently, I dedicate my time to studying advanced cybersecurity concepts, learning about securing digital infrastructures, and mastering tools to address challenges in the digital landscape.
+My focus is on developing a strong foundation to effectively navigate this dynamic and ever-changing field.

-With a problem-solving mindset and a passion for innovation, I aim to contribute to building a safer, more resilient cyber environment.
-Let’s connect to discuss how we can tackle today’s cybersecurity challenges together!
+With a problem-solving mindset and a commitment to growth, I strive to contribute to building a safer and more resilient cyber environment.
+Let's connect and exchange ideas to tackle today's technological challenges together!
 </p>

 <br>